AlexJReid/blog/content/posts/local-api/index.md

 Microservices have been commonplace for several years now.
 While this is not a post about them being better or worse than a well-structured monolith (as usual, it depends), it is absolutely the case that they can introduce complexity, particularly when running them locally.

-Suppose the system you are working on consists of hundreds of discrete services with a spider web of dependencies.
+Suppose the system you are working on consists of hundreds of discrete services that all potentially make requests to one and other.
 If you are unlucky and need to get a complete environment running to try out your proposed changes, you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.
 This is costly and probably too much work, so you might be inclined to simply YOLO and deploy to a test or staging environment, potentially breaking things for other users.
 You will likely suffer from a slow feedback loop with every single change requiring a build and deployment.

 An alternative idea is to _patch in_ a new implementation of your service from your local environment into a full fat test environment.
 I have had some ideas on how this might work.
 Note that it is just an experiment.
 Your mileage may vary.